-However, given the abundance of potential for sensory overload, the social pressures of trick or treating, and possible dietary issues, intentional preparation will be especially needed for parents of autistic children.
+However, given the abundance of potential for sensory overload, the social pressures of trick or treating, and possible dietary issues, intentional preparation will be especially needed for parents of children with behavioral issues.

 First off, make sure you know if your child will want to go trick or treating at all.
 It is important not to put pressure on your child one way or the other.
 If your child doesn’t want to go out, consider letting him or her stay at home to help hand out candy.
 Be prepared for the potential for sensory overload at home as well, such as constant doorbell ringing and people dressed in colorful costumes.